-/opt/gemstone

-Default location for server lock files, host name id file, and log files for GemStone network servers (NetLDIs).
+In addition to the installation directory, /opt/gemstone is updated for new installations of GemStone.
+This is the default location for server lock files, host name id file, and log files for GemStone network servers (NetLDIs).
 See the System Administration Guide for details.